Please note: We are not currently seeking GreenWorks! grant applications.

-Project Learning Tree offers GreenWorks! grants up to $1,000 to schools and youth organizations for environmental service-learning projects that link classroom learning to the real world.
+Since 1992, Project Learning Tree has offered GreenWorks! grants to schools and youth organizations for environmental service-learning projects that link classroom learning to the real world.
 Students implement an action project they help design to green their school or to improve an aspect of their neighborhood’s environment.

-The projects partner students with their whole school, local businesses and/or community organizations, and provide opportunities for student leadership.
-The funds can be used by students to implement recycling programs at their school, conserve water and energy, establish school gardens and outdoor classrooms, improve a forest, or restore a natural habitat, for example.
+The projects provide opportunities for student leadership and partner students with their whole school, local businesses and community organizations, and natural resource professionals.
+The funds can be used by students to implement recycling programs at their school, conserve water and energy, establish school gardens and outdoor classrooms, improve a forest, restore a natural habitat, and more.

-To be eligible, applicants must have attended a PLT workshop, either in-person or online, that provides training, lesson plans, and other resources to help integrate these projects and environmental education into your curriculum or youth programs.
+To be eligible to apply for a grant, applicants must have attended a PLT workshop, either in-person or online, that provides training, lesson plans, and other resources to help integrate these projects and environmental education into your curriculum or youth programs.

 Applicants must have attended a Project Learning Tree training either online or in person.